Cello Tuner Online

 How to Tune a Cello

 Tuning your cello is essential for producing beautiful music.
-The standard cello tuning is C-G-D-A (from the lowest string to the highest).
+This cello tuner online is set up for standard C-G-D-A tuning (from the lowest string to the highest).
 The strings are tuned in perfect fifths, which is the interval that defines the string family's characteristic sound.

 Begin by tuning the A string to A3 (220 Hz).
 Then tune the D string a perfect fifth below A, followed by the G string a perfect fifth below D, and finally the C string a perfect fifth below G. Fine tuners on the tailpiece allow for small adjustments, while the pegs are used for larger changes.